Three-velocity coalescing ballistic annihilation: Recursion

-It follows by definition that \thref{prop:mtp} ensures that this is equal to $\mathbb E \sum_{m<1}Z(m,1).$ Using similar reasoning as in the proof of \eqref{eq:s}, this expands to be the claimed formula for $r$.
+where the second equality uses the mass transport principle.
+Using similar reasoning as in the proof of \eqref{eq:s}, this expands to be the claimed formula for $r$.
 Here is the derivation, but without the similar explanations given in the proof of \eqref{eq:s}: